NickCutin/Boolean-Exercise/README.md

-# Nothing special
+# Boolean Course problem solution

-Just my solution of the exercise from the the famous italian html/css course boolean
+Below you'll find my solution for the major problem this quick course assing (it's a complete course from the start to an advance point so the first problem are solved without css)

 # Final Exercise